DESIGNED AND MADE IN SOMERSET - FREE SHIPPING WORLWIDE

 Gingham

-Its a woven or printed cotton striped or checked with two colours.
+Gingham is a woven or printed cotton striped or checked with two colours.
 A truly international fabric the check can be found in women's dress in probably every country in the world.
 I love all the different ways its layered and used in different cultures.

 An interesting thought is that the two colours represent good and evil, combined with traditional summer dress for children still today.
 Will they become good or bad girls?